 Our Physics course is taught by experienced and friendly staff.
 Your tutors were all successful teachers, who maintain strong links with schools and actively engage with up to date educational research.
-You will join a community of students at our city centre campus and within our LJMU Partnership schools .
+You will join a community of students at our city centre campus and spend 120 days within our LJMU Partnership schools .

 Our Physics student teachers come from a variety of degree backgrounds but all share a passion for teaching Science.
 The Physics programme will focus predominantly on developing your subject knowledge and subject pedagogy so that you have the knowledge, understanding and skills needed to become a confident Physics teacher, but you will also be prepared to teach another Science at Key Stage 3.